 As a Contributing Editor for Branding Magazine, I recently sat down with David Armano, the Managing Director of Edelman Digital in Chicago, and had a wide ranging discussion on the forces shaping the marketing agency of tomorrow.
-(A full 25-minute interview is also available at the bottom of the article).
-Check out the highlights:
+A full 25-minute video interview is also available at the bottom of the article.

 Branding Magazine: First of all, what is your definition of a digital agency at this point?

 David Armano: That’s a great a question… I don’t think there really is a definition of a digital agency anymore, with the exception for the reality that one of the things a digital agency does that’s different than maybe another type of agency is that the services at its core are of a digital nature, versus being additive…. when you look at other agencies, they may have started in broadcast, they may have started in media and then they added on and expanded, and for a digital agency, or even in our case, where we operate as a digital agency within the larger construct of Edelman, our core offerings are digital in nature, so that’s probably the fundamental difference.

 BM: That brings up an interesting conundrum, which is, how does one define or even constructively limit your services?
 For instance, there’s a new eMarketer report out, and it basically talks about the blurring of offline and online marketing.

 BM: So I’m curious, operating within the Edelman structure, how much do you discreetly blur those lines in-house?